 What the hell does that even mean?
-Clark may have been born on another planet but Earth is his home, which is like telling an immigrant to the United States that they owe no allegiance to their new home.
-In these most trying times I don’t think this is a message filmmakers should be touting.
+Clark may have been born on another planet but Earth is his home, which is like telling an immigrant to the United States that they owe no allegiance to their new home, and in these most trying times I don’t think this is a message filmmakers should be touting.
 Or at least not in a comic book movie.

 And for almost the entire duration of this film that is exactly what Superman does, he shows no sense of duty to his fellow man, sure he saves the occasional cat from a tree but he’s only doing that stuff because he thinks his dad wanted him to (though from his dad’s “pep talks” from the previous film I’m not sure where he got that idea), and really if it wasn’t for Lois he’d have told the whole world to fuck off by now.

-Note: The movie actually opens up with Batman’s origin story because once again Zack Snyder is under the impression that are still people out there that don’t know it.
-And seeing young Bruce’s parents’ gunned downed only highlights how stupid it is to see him use a gun later.
+Note: The movie actually opens up with Batman’s origin story because once again Zack Snyder is under the impression that there are still people out who don’t know it, and seeing young Bruce’s parents’ gunned downed only highlights how stupid it is to see him use a gun later.

 - This Batmobile makes the Tumbler look like a Pinto

-- Though contrived the fight between Batman and Superman is pretty badass.
+- Though moronically contrived the fight between Batman and Superman is pretty badass.

 - Perry White assigns Clark an article on a football game.
 Why would he do this?
 Kent isn’t a sports columnist.

 - Krptonians have the worst security measures.
-Three films have shown Lex easily access their tech.
+Three films have shown Lex easily accessing their tech.

 - Why would criminals branded by Batman be killed by fellow prisoners?
-Wouldn’t they form a club?
+Wouldn’t they form a club instead?

-- Two separate newscasters state how “No innocent bystanders” around during the big fight.
+- Two separate newscasters state how there are “No innocent bystanders” around during the big fight.
 Well that’s a relief.